-Sunday, December 1st 2019, 10:42 am - With winter around the corner, the debate about leaving windshield wipers up or down before snowfall or ice resurfaces
+Sunday, November 22nd 2020, 10:42 am - With a storm around the corner, the debate about leaving windshield wipers up or down before snowfall or ice resurfaces

 Should we leave our windshield wiper blades up or down before a snowfall or ice event?
 It is a common question that is frequently asked in Canada during the winter.